Prag8855/aab/content/guides/permanent-residence.md

 - [ ] **Proof of social benefits**
     Bring certificates and other documents that prove that you receive those social benefits.[^57]

-In Berlin, these documents are optional:

-- [ ] **Language certificate** or **integration course certificate**
-    This proves that you speak German.
-[Book a language test](https://www.testdaf.de/de/teilnehmende/mein-testdaf/testdaf-termine-und-anmeldung/) to get one.
-In Berlin, you don't need it.
-If you can answer questions in German during your *[[Ausländerbehörde]]* appointment, your German is good enough.[^3]

 ### For employees